 “It affects the family.
 It affects friends.
 It’s not just a disease, it’s a conglomeration of decisions and never ending surprises ...
 It’s just a tangled web of emotions.”

 Less than two years after receiving her diagnosis, Rachel passed away from PSP in January 2021.
 The months leading up had been difficult.
 Rachel had to be moved to a memory care facility and was unable to leave because of COVID-19 precautions.
 Her Amazon Echo Show was a big blessing to the family during that time.
 The device, which allows for video calls, followed her in the room, so she didn’t have to find it.
 It allowed the family to connect with her in those final months, even as her cognitive functions faded.

 “I miss her so much but know she is in a better place eating cookies, talking walks, playing piano, and playing Cribbage and Yahtzee with her dad,” Larry said.

 To posthumously honor his wife, Larry has donated Rachel’s brain to science and passed over her de-identified medical records to researchers through AllStripes.
 “If we can help someone down the road, it’s worth doing,” Larry says proudly.

-Thanks to Rachel, Larry, and their entire family, Rachel’s memory will be carried on and help many more people to come living with PSP.
+Thanks to Rachel, Larry and their entire family, Rachel’s memory will be carried on and help many more people in the PSP community to come.